openenclave/openenclave/tcps/docs/GettingStarted.md

 directly).
 Copy the configuration from the existing Win32 one.
 Don't do this for your enclave project, as that needs to be built from a bash shell rather than in Visual Studio.
-2. Go back to your application project properties.
-In the "Configuration Properties"->"C/C++"->"Preprocessor" properties of the ARM platform for All Configurations, add **USE\_OPTEE** to your enclave project and your application project.
-3. Manually edit your application .vcxproj file to add the ability to compile for ARM, since Visual Studio cannot do it from the UI.
+2. Manually edit your application .vcxproj file to add the ability to compile for ARM, since Visual Studio cannot do it from the UI.
 To do so, add the line "<WindowsSDKDesktopARMSupport\>true</WindowsSDKDesktopARMSupport\>" to each ARM configuration property group.
 (See the sample apps' vcxproj file for examples.)
-4. Copy the files from the samples/Trusted/optee directory into your enclave project, preferably into an "optee" subdirectory
+3. Copy the files from the samples/Trusted/optee directory into your enclave project, preferably into an "optee" subdirectory
-5. Create a new GUID for your TA and fill it in in your linux\_gcc.mak, user\_ta\_header\_defines.h, main.c, and uuids.reg files.
+4. Create a new GUID for your TA and fill it in in your linux\_gcc.mak, user\_ta\_header\_defines.h, main.c, and uuids.reg files.
 You can use the guidgen.exe utility that comes with Visual Studio, or uuidgen (available in a bash window), or [https://www.uuidgenerator.net/](https://www.uuidgenerator.net/)
-6. For any new source files you add to your enclave project in Visual Studio, also add them to the sub.mk file in your optee subdirectory
+5. For any new source files you add to your enclave project in Visual Studio, also add them to the sub.mk file in your optee subdirectory
-7. In your application project properties, under "Linker"->"Input", add rpcrt4.lib to the Additional Dependencies (All Configurations, ARM platform) which is required for string-to-UUID conversion, and remove any sgx libs.
+6. In your application project properties, under "Linker"->"Input", add rpcrt4.lib to the Additional Dependencies (All Configurations, ARM platform) which is required for string-to-UUID conversion, and remove any sgx libs.
-8. In your application project properties, update the Additional Include Directories to insert the $(TcpsDir)include\optee\Untrusted and
+7. In your application project properties, update the Additional Include Directories to insert the $(TcpsDir)include\optee\Untrusted and
 $(TcpsDir)include\optee paths before the $(TcpsDir)include path that you added earlier.